Blaxit: History

-Ghana made history in November 2024 as it granted citizenship to 524 people, many being from the USA.
-With Donald Trump winning a second term as President of the US in 2024, there is now a growing movement of Black Americans looking to relocate to Africa due to changing attitudes in America, and to benefit from the growing new economic opportunities of Africa.
+Since Donald Trump winning a second term as President of the US in 2024, there has been growing movement of Black Americans looking to relocate to Africa due to changing attitudes in America, and to benefit from the growing new economic opportunities of Africa.
+Ghana made history in November 2024 as it granted citizenship to 524 people, many being from the USA; some of the American expatriates used the term "Blaxit" to describe the move.